JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 ````````````````````````````````

 If you prefer the syntax highlighter [HighlightJS](http://highlightjs.readthedocs.io/en/latest/index.html), set the
-value of `FlexiCodeOptions.SyntaxHighlighter` to `HighlightJS` and assign a valid [HighlightJS language alias](http://highlightjs.readthedocs.io/en/latest/css-classes-reference.html#language-names-and-aliases)
+value of `FlexiCodeBlockOptions.SyntaxHighlighter` to `HighlightJS` and assign a valid [HighlightJS language alias](http://highlightjs.readthedocs.io/en/latest/css-classes-reference.html#language-names-and-aliases)
-to `FlexiCodeOptions.Language`:
+to `FlexiCodeBlockOptions.Language`:
 ```````````````````````````````` example
 @{
     "language": "csharp",